mernst/uwisdom/README.md

 * Information may be available elsewhere, but time-consuming to find via a web search or in a manual.
-* The web, and LLMs, sometimes provide incorrect or out of date information.
+* The web, and LLMs, sometimes provide incorrect or out of date information. uwisdom may get out of date, too.
+If you notice wrong information, please open an issue or a pull request.

 Whenever I spend time finding information, and I might want the information again in the future, I write an entry for a wisdom file.
 Then, when I am